 The highly-anticipated successor to the 690 Duke gets a new 799cc counterbalanced parallel twin with throttle-by-wire and an assist-and-slipper clutch.
 This road scalpel is sure to please anyone who loves to carve up the twisties.
 Pricing starts at $10,499.

 Designed to split the difference between lightweight dual-sports that are less suitable for long-distance road riding and large ADV bikes that are too heavy for challenging off-road terrain, both versions are powered by the 799cc LC8c parallel twin first seen in the KTM 790 Duke, with the engine tuned to deliver its torque lower down in the rev range to fit the specific requirements of adventure riding.
-Details like weight, pricing and availability are TBD.
+MSRP is $12,499 for the 790 Adventure and $13,499 for the 790 Adventure R.

 2019 KTM 1290 Super Duke GT and R

-The 1,301cc L-twin powering both the GT and the R gets titanium valves and intake resonator chambers for better low-to-mid-range power, while the GT gets revised WP semi-active suspension.
-Pricing on both is TBD.
+The 1,301cc 75-degree V-twin powering both the GT and the R gets titanium valves and intake resonator chambers for better low-to-mid-range power, while the GT gets revised WP semi-active suspension.
+MSRP for the KTM 1290 Super Duke GT is $20,499 and for the 1290 Super Duke R is $18,199.

 2019 Moto Guzzi V85 TT

 A new 850cc air-cooled longitudinal V-twin powers this all-new adventure tourer.
 Details are still scarce, but Guzzi says the V85 TT won’t be prohibitively tall, with a narrow waist, a new tubular steel frame and asymmetrical aluminum swingarm, and a single rear shock bolted to the right side of the swingarm.
-Pricing and other details are TBD.
+MSRP is $11,990.

 2019 Royal Enfield Interceptor 650 and Continental GT